karolsluszniak/angular-computed/README.md

 ### Dependency chain

 You can add computed properties that are dependent on other computed properties.
-In fact, this is where **$computed** really starts to shine with its performance benefits.
+In fact, this is where the pattern implemented by **$computed** really starts to shine with its performance benefits.

 ```js
 app.controller('AppCtrl', ['$computed', function($computed) {